Burn the Sky

 Artimus Wyrm - Raised into the military world before the bombs, and can’t stop being miltary

-Elihus Kinton - Cult leader of female assassins
+Elihus Kinton - Cult leader commanding a deadly sisterhood

 Fafnir Mylaekar - Known to most as Commander.
-Former Commander of The Watchtower forging a new world with LunaTec.
+Former Commander of The Watchtower, his goals are to forge a new world with LunaTec.

 -